 - Timed-entry passes may not be sold or transferred and are for personal use only.

-An individual can reserve up to six free timed-entry passes for their visit.
+- Individuals can reserve up to six free timed-entry passes for their visit.
 For groups of 10 or more, please reserve group passes.
-The maximum group size is 200 visitors per day.
-Our maximum reservation reservation per entry time is 55 visitors.
-If you have a group larger than 200, please contact us at NMAAHCGroupRequests@si.edu.

-- We are honored to welcome veterans, active-duty personnel and first responders to the museum.
-After showing their military or work ID badge, they may enter with one guest without reserving a free-timed entry pass.
+- Veterans, active-duty personnel and first responders are welcomed to the museum with one guest by presenting a military or work ID badge, without reserving a free-timed entry pass.
 Entry begins by joining the general line and checking in at the triage tents located near the building entrances on 15th Street and Madison Drive or 14th Street and Constitution Ave.

 Please note: museum entry is subject to building capacity; weekends and holidays are peak visitation times.
 If the museum is at or near capacity, all visitors standing in line will be asked to wait until the museum has room to accommodate them.